 For a legal consultation, call 612-349-2729

-Filing a defamation lawsuit is only half the battle.
-Plaintiffs must prove four key legal elements to prove defamation:
+Filing a defamation lawsuit in Minnesota is only half the battle.
+Plaintiffs must prove four key legal elements to win a defamation case in Minnesota courts:

 - The statement was false.